 - We will send you a letter acknowledging your wish to lodge a complaint and we will ask you (if you have not already done so) to confirm the nature of your complaint in writing.
 We will also inform you of the relevant Head of Department who will deal with your complaint and to whom your complaint should be addressed.
-You can expect to receive our letter within two days of us receiving your complaint.
+You can expect to receive our letter within three days of us receiving your complaint.

 - Upon receipt of your written complaint immediate steps will be taken to investigate your complaint.